When Ice on the River is Shot with Blue…

 At sunrise, do not speak, just work;

-feed your hope on wild ginger and thorns.
+feed embers of hope on wild ginger and thorns.

 to link your thoughts to earth and air.